OneDrive vs OneDrive for Business

 Why Move Files from OneDrive Personal to OneDrive Business?

-As mentioned above, OneDrive is a service that provides cloud storage, and its integrated functions provide great convenience for users' storage needs.
+As mentioned above, OneDrive is a service that provides cloud storage, and its integrated functions provide a great convenience for users' storage needs.
 But OneDrive can only support the storage of 5GB of data.
 Due to the pressure of serious insufficient storage space, many users will choose to pay for OneDrive for Business.
-After gaining more space, users will move important data in OneDrive to OneDrive for Business.
+After gaining more space, users will move files from personal OneDrive to OneDrive for business.

 In addition to the storage space problem, users may choose to transfer OneDrive files to OneDrive for Business due to the following reasons.

-♦In order to better manage data: In order to better manage personal and business data, some users choose to store personal data in the basic account and business data in the business account;
+♦ To better manage data: To better manage personal and business data, some users choose to store personal data in the basic account and business data in the business account;

-♦Simply share files: Due to some force majeure, employees have to remotely share data from their own basic account to colleagues or superiors who have OneDrive for Business accounts.
+♦ Simply share files: Due to some force majeure, employees have to remotely share data from their basic account to colleagues or superiors who have OneDrive for Business accounts.